AndreLeclercq/AndreLeclercq/README.md

 I'm a web development pedagogical mentor at [O'clock](https://oclock.io), passionate about guiding the next generation of developers.
 While my journey began in web development with JavaScript/NodeJS, I'm currently exploring systems programming with Rust and AI with Python.
 I enjoy learning across different domains of software development, from web technologies to lower-level programming.
 I believe in the open-source philosophy and share my learning projects to contribute to the developer community.

-- 🔭 I'm currently working on a Python Tools and cache manager for Arch linux in Rust.
+- 🔭 I'm currently working on a cache manager for linux in Rust.
 - 👀 I’m interested in WebDev, GameDev, Rust and a lot of things.
 - 🌱 I’m currently learning Rust 🦀 & Python 🐍.